 (Don’t let me put you off here – if I can do it, so can most people, with some advance preparation).

-The walks and the scenery were even better than I’d imagined and my body soon adjusted to the challenge of steep sections.
+The walks and the scenery were even better than I’d imagined and my body soon adjusted to the challenge of steep hills.
 Read on to find out what this Douro hiking vacation is like.

 Hiking from Pinhão to Vilarinho de São Romão